janko/sequel-activerecord_connection/README.md

 ```

 When registering transaction hooks, they will be registered on Sequel
-transactions when possible, and which case they will have behaviour described
+transactions when possible, in which case they will have behaviour described
 in the [Sequel docs][sequel transaction hooks].

 ```rb